 No more than four credits of D grades may be earned in MUC courses.
-Students must earn a C or better in courses marked with ^.
-Students also must maintain a GPA of 2.8 in the Professional Education sequence, a 3.0 in the Music Education core, and 3.0 overall to student teach.
-See Music Education chairperson for details.
+Students must earn a C or better in courses marked with ^, and must maintain a GPA of 2.8 in the Professional Education sequence, a 3.0 in the Music Education core, and 3.0 overall to student teach.
+Students are also required to adhere to the standards and expectations of the teacher education program in the Division of Education as outlined in the Student Handbook (Education).
+See Music Education chairperson for further details.